tripkane/flare-ftso-snapshot/README.md

 Set `FLARE_GRAPHQL_URL` to the GraphQL endpoint (e.g.
 `https://flare-explorer.flare.network/graphql`) if it differs from the default.
 If GraphQL fails (for example due to a 404 or invalid response) the script falls back to scraping data from `flaremetrics.io`.
-When the `/graphql` path specifically returns a 404 error, the code first retries the `/graphiql` path.
-The endpoint may return a 404 page when opened in a browser because it only accepts POST requests.
+The endpoint only accepts POST requests.
+When a request fails `export_history.py` prints the HTTP status code and response snippet to help diagnose the problem.
 Use `curl` or `export_history.py` to send a GraphQL query, for example:

 ```bash
 curl -X POST -H "Content-Type: application/json" \